 Am I A Candidate For A Smile Makeover?

 No one has a perfectly natural smile; that means most patients could benefit from a smile makeover.
-There isn’t a threshold to qualify for a smile makeover with Dr. Brown; it depends on your goals.
+There isn’t a threshold to qualify for a smile makeover with our doctors; it depends on your goals.
 One requirement is that your basic oral health is good.
 Our smile makeovers involve various cosmetic fixes to your smile.
 Serious oral health problems such as tooth decay, missing the majority or all of your teeth, and gum disease have to be dealt with before any smile makeover procedures can begin.